webcirque/webmp-archived/README.md

 Project page at [Project Webcirque Website](https://www.pwcq.ml/projects/webmp).
 Please read full description there.

-# Note
+# A letter to stargazers and users of this subproject
 Dear readers,

 I'm sorry to tell you that the development of WebMP is halted because of following reasons.

 First, a vital examination is approaching, and I have to prepare for it.

-Second, my mother forbids me from going to the radio station, so currently I have no private access to any public desktop computers.
+Second, my mother forbids me from going to the radio station, so currently I have no private access to any public desktop computers.、

+Development of this subproject is likely to be resumed during minor and major holidays exclude weekends.

+I will upload assets of **WebMP 1.0 alpha 2** for public convenience some time.

+I surely feel pityful, but, I **promise**, and I **declare**, **DEVELOPMENT NEVER STOPS**!!!

+Sincerely,

+SkyFuInMC of WebMP subproject

+10:27 PM (+08) April 2nd, 2019